3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 Your choice if you try the `chown` command on `klipper` & `Moonraker` or not.

-IF YOU CHOOSE TO TRY THE `chown` command & elect to `UPDATE` your installs now is the time for that & then jump dow the `NEXT` title.
+IF YOU CHOOSE TO TRY THE `chown` command & elect to `UPDATE` your installs now is the time for that & then jump down past the next steps to the `UPDATE MANAGER` title.

 ### OR TO REMOVE THE INSTALLS YOU NEED TO HAVE MADE THAT DOWNLOAD BACKUP AT THE START BEFORE YOU DO THIS NEXT STEP OR YOU'RE IN TROUBLE!!